< Go to Bike Saddles

 Hands-on Gear Review

-Cons: Very thick padding, Narrow Width
+Cons: Very thick padding, narrow width

-The Flite Gel Flow is an excellent choice for the rider who has narrow sit bones, and likes a lot of padding and an anatomical cut out.
-It is lightweight, durable and will be at home on many different types of bikes.
+The Flite Gel Flow is an excellent choice for the rider who has narrow sit bones and likes a lot of padding and an anatomical cutout.
+It is lightweight, durable, and will be at home on many different types of bikes.
 Aesthetically pleasing, it will enhance the look of any bike, and likely help you shave a bit of weight compared to your OE specked saddle.
-It is narrower, a bit lighter, and offers more padding than the Editors choice Specialized Phenom.
+It is narrower, a bit lighter, and offers more padding than the Editors' Choice Specialized Phenom.

 Overall we found the performance of the Flite Gel Flow to be very good.
-It does allow the rider to get into an aggressive position, and the anatomical cut out relieves pressure when down in the drops on a road bike.
+It does allow the rider to get into an aggressive position, and the anatomical cutout relieves pressure when down in the drops on a road bike.
 The Flite Gel Flow has very thick padding, which we found to be a bit of a performance determent, especially while climbing.
-There is a fine line between too much and too little padding when it comes to high performance saddles, and we feel that the Flite Gel Flow has a bit too much, as compared to a saddle such as the Specialized Phenom that strikes the perfect balance.
+There is a fine line between too much and too little padding when it comes to high performance saddles, and we feel that the Flite Gel Flow has a bit too much as compared to a saddle such as the Specialized Phenom that strikes the perfect balance.

 We generally ding saddles with exposed seams, especially on the top or sides of the saddle where they are exposed to the most abrasion from rider movement.
 Despite the exposed seams, the Flite Gel Flow has proven to be very durable, even with an extended stay on the cyclocross bike where it was regularly exposed to sand, water, and mud.
-Lack of side bumpers, or at least a tougher material on the sides, like the Specialized Phenom has kept it from the highest rating.
+Lack of side bumpers, or at least a tougher material on the sides like the Specialized Phenom, kept it from the highest rating.

 At 229g the Flite Gel Flow is among the lightweights of our test group.
-It benefits from Titanium Rails, and if it were not for the heavy padding, it would likely tip the scales closer to 200g.
+It benefits from titanium rails, and if it were not for the heavy padding it would likely tip the scales closer to 200g.
 Regardless, it makes the cut as a featherweight racing saddle.

-Selle Italia offers a myriad of saddles within the Flite lineup, including a newer model, the Flite Gel Max, which has a wider profile in the rear.
 If you are interested in a Selle Italia saddle the best thing to do is seek out a dealer within their ID Match network where you can test saddles and be measured for the ideal fit.

 — Curtis Smith